by Elisa Webb

 ‘Cheer up, Sir Isaac,’ said Bill, hating himself for his hearty tone.
 ‘One of these days you’ll be reincarnated as… ‘ His thoughts trailed off.
 As what?
 As who?
 Bill wasn’t so cocky about predictions since Sue, love died.
 He changed tack.

-‘If we hurry back we can get dry, grab a snack, Steven Hawking’s on the radio.’
+‘If we hurry back we can get dry, grab a snack, Stephen Hawking’s on the radio.’